-It remains surprising, to some extent, that the connections between emotional labour and ethics are so under-developed in terms of academic research; especially as there have been so many advances made into the idea of morality and emotion and the potential impact this has on public management research (Macaulay, 2009).
+It remains surprising that the connections between emotional labour and ethics are so under-developed in terms of academic research; especially as there have been many advances made into the idea of morality and emotion and the potential impact this has on public management research (Macaulay, 2009).
 Even though the role of emotions in ethics and morality remains open to interpretation – from a link between values and behaviour (e.g. Tangney et al. 2007) to the primary psychological driver to ethical dilemmas (e.g. Haidt, 2001) – there are many potential avenues of future exploration..
 The final question for us here, then, is simply how can we find a pathway forward?

 Dudau and Brunetto (2020) suggest that a constructive approach to emotional labour will develop “positive management models” that enable employees to cope with the psychological rigours of their roles.
-We could not agree more with this approach, and argue that the same applies to our thinking around ethics and emotional labour.

-As mentioned at the outset we have only been able to skim some of the areas around COVID-19, particularly in the development and distribution of vaccines.
-Yet we respectfully suggest that a few prominent themes emerge.
-First, in terms of public management at least, while it is sensible to keep focussing on street-level bureaucrats our appreciation for the ethical dimensions of emotional labour could and should be extended towards other decision makers and leaders.
-The discussion around vaccines goes far beyond the user-face; it applies also to organisational and systemic areas as well.
-Second, it may be useful to investigate how these different groups are affected differently.
-We can speculate, for example, that the performative aspects of emotional labour are less prevalent in senior decision makers; but the emotional strain and need for emotional regulation will be just as high, if not increased.
-Finally, in keeping with Dudau and Brunetto’s suggestion, we argue that approaches to ethics need to also be multi-dimensional and should take into account both emotional and rational perspectives; and specifically the multiplicity of ethical lenses as identified as part of the new public ethics.
+In keeping with their suggestion, we argue that approaches to ethics need to also be multi-dimensional and should take into account both emotional and rational perspectives; and specifically the multiplicity of ethical lenses as identified as part of the new public ethics.